 ASL INTERPRETED PERFORMANCES

 The NC Association of Black Storytellers performances will be sign language interpreted.
-The performances will be on Saturday at 2:45 on The Village Stage, and 3:45 in the Village Tent; and on Sunday 2:00 on The Village Stage and 3:00 in The Village Tent.
+The performances will be on Saturday at 4:00 in the Village Tent; and on Sunday 2:15 in The Village Tent.

 Fayetteville Street and the first block of all side streets will be blocked off for the festival.
 Wilmington and Salisbury Streets will remain open.
 The North end of Fayetteville street is open for drop-off at the intersection of Fayetteville Street and Hargett Street, there is a traffic director posted at the intersection who can assist.
 If you would like to use the drop-off location, please contact us for an Accessibility Drop-Off Flyer to put on your vehicle's dashboard.